-Cumulocity IoT can interface with LoRa devices through Actility’s ThingPark Wireless.
+Cumulocity IoT can interface with LoRa devices through Actility’s ThingPark Wireless, Enterprise or Community edition.
 You can:

 - Provision and deprovision LoRa devices easily using the Cumulocity IoT Device Management.
 No interaction in the ThingPark user interface is required.